 Strategy Build diverse relationships that support project identification and ongoing coordination.
-Activities Create a matrix of interested parties drawing from the public sector, community and tribal leaders and NGOs; establish initial contact with interested parties; host and/or attend group and 1-on-1 meetings to connect with these parties; identify any potential for a coalition to support engagement and project ideas.
+Activities Maintain a matrix of interested parties drawing from the public sector, community and tribal leaders and NGOs; establish initial contact or maintain existing relationships with interested parties; including coalitions to support engagement and project ideas.
 Measures Matrix of interested parties, # of events and meetings.

-2. Develop projects to be considered for Stormwater Investment Plans.
+2. Develop projects to be considered for Strategic Investment Plans and other Water-related Funding.

 Strategy Draw from interested-party relationships in #1 (above) to identify projects that serve community needs and SCWP goals.
-Activities Identify community needs through research and interviews; conceptualize projects and/or collect known project ideas from the EWMP, WaterTalks and other plans or assessments; identify potential project sponsors.
-Measures Report of community findings; matrix of potential projects; matrix of project sponsors; # of project concepts.
+Activities Identify community needs through research and interviews; conceptualize projects and/or collect known project ideas based on community need from the EWMP, WaterTalks and other plans or assessments; identify potential project applicants.
+Measures Maintain report of community findings; matrix of potential projects; matrix of funding sources; matrix of project applicants; # of project funding requests.